 - cases of a more serious nature, referred to it by the Proctors

-- appeals against summary determination by the Proctor's decisions
+- appeals against the Proctors’ summary determination decisions

 - certain other business (e.g. applications and appeals in connection with students’ suspension from access to University premises and facilities).

-If the SDP finds that the student has committed the breaches of regulations alleged, it may issue a written warning about future conduct or take one or more of the following actions:
+If the SDP finds that the student has committed the alleged breaches of the statute or regulations, it may issue a written warning about future conduct or take one or more of the following actions:

 - require the student to attend a programme of education

 - require the student to enter a temporary or permanent restriction on contact with a named person or persons

 - impose a fine of an amount it thinks fit

 - suspend the student’s access to or exclude the student from University accommodation or require the student to move to other University accommodation (subject to the terms of the student’s lease)